-Growing up Polish, Easter was the worst of times, the best of times.
-We children were expected to fast as strictly as our parents for Lent.
+Ask any Pole and they will tell you the Easter season was the worst of times and the best of times for a child who was expected to fast as strictly as adults for Lent.
 That meant no sweets, no meat on Wednesdays and Fridays, and lots of church services.

-The reward for 40 days of "giving things up" was a great feast after mass on Easter Sunday.
-As you might expect, a feast takes a lot of preparation so, from Holy Thursday on, our house was busy with kiełbasa making, babka or baking, egg dying, and lamb cake making.
+The reward for 40 days of "giving things up" is a great feast after Mass on Easter Sunday.
+As you might expect, a feast takes a lot of preparation so, from Holy Thursday on, many households are busy with kiełbasa-making, babka-making, egg-dying, and lamb-cake making.

-The cake was made with pound cake batter in a cast-iron mold, and it was always a worry that the lamb's nose or another part of its anatomy would stick when unmolded.
-It got a swirly coat of cream cheese frosting, raisin eyes, and nose, a red ribbon around its neck to represent the Pascal Lamb, and was placed on a bed of dyed-green coconut.
+The cake is typically made with pound cake batter in a cast-iron mold, and it is always a worry that the lamb's nose or another part of its anatomy will stick when unmolded.
+It gets a swirly coat of cream cheese frosting, raisin eyes and nose, a red ribbon around its neck to represent the Pascal Lamb, and is placed on a bed of dyed-green coconut.

-Since it was imperative that every member of the family have a bite of all the blessed foods after Mass on Easter Sunday, my mother made sure to include just enough for a taste of the Easter dinner foods, plus some daily staples.
+Since it is imperative that every member of the family have a bite of all the blessed foods after Mass on Easter Sunday, the basket should include just enough for a taste of all the Easter dinner foods, plus some daily staples.

-After breakfasting on the święconka, it was time to get dinner on the table.
-That was an elaborate affair of baked ham, boiled kiełbasa, some type of cabbage dish, a green vegetable, potato salad or mashed potatoes with caramelized onion and dill.
+After breakfasting on the święconka, it is time to get dinner on the table.
+This is an elaborate affair of baked ham, boiled kiełbasa, some type of cabbage dish, a green vegetable, potato salad or potatoes with caramelized onion and dill.
 (Some families use the contents of their święconka basket to make white barszcz for breakfast.)
-For dessert, it was lamb cake, kołaczki, babka, chrusciki, mazurek and other desserts.
-An afternoon nap and ham sandwiches on rye bread for supper ended the day.
+For dessert, it is lamb cake, kołaczki, babka, chrusćiki, mazurek, and other desserts.
+An afternoon nap and ham sandwiches on rye bread for supper end the day.